Cooper's hawk: Other prey

 In some areas, respectable numbers of reptiles may be hunted.
 All told, nearly 30 species of reptile may be hunted by Cooper's hawks.
 In the eastern part of the range, even in biodiverse locations for reptilian species such as Florida, a very low volume of such prey are reportedly taken by Cooper's hawks.
 In Arkansas, a small sample of road-killed Cooper's hawks showed that small reptiles were more common than birds amongst the stomach contents, with Bougainville's skinks (Lerista bougainvillii) and ring-necked snakes (Diadophis punctatus) constituting about 40% of the diet.
 Strong detection of reptilian prey is known in more western locations, especially farther south.
-In fact, of avian predators in one Californian study's estimation, the Cooper's hawks showed the most reliance on lizards locally, but that the Cooper's was not locally common in the study area so had relatively limited impact.
+In fact, of avian predators in one Californian study's estimation, Cooper's hawks showed the most reliance on lizards locally, but that Cooper's was not locally common in the study area so had relatively limited impact.
 In California, it was found that 69% of the diet was reptiles, most of which were assorted lizards (led by whiptail lizards, nearly 2.8 kg of which were estimated to be found in one nest).Husak, J. F., Macedonia, J. M., Fox, S. F., & Sauceda, R. C. (2006).
 Predation cost of conspicuous male coloration in collared lizards (Crotaphytus collaris): an experimental test using clay‐covered model lizards.
 Ethology, 112(6), 572–580.
 In rural areas outside of Tucson, a fairly strong presence of (unidentified to species) spiny lizards, at 13% of 77 prey items, although overall in all areas of the Tucson metropolitan, reptiles constituted a lower 8% of the total 228 prey items.
-In Durango, reptiles were a pronounced part of the Cooper's hawk diet.
-Here, the most frequently identified prey species was the Mexican Plateau horned lizard (Phrynosoma orbiculare) (11.5% of 191 prey items), followed by the northern flicker and thirdly the crevice spiny lizard (Sceloporus poinsettia) (10.47%, plus other unidentified spiny lizards making up a further 4.2% of the diet).
+In Durango, reptiles were a pronounced part of Cooper's hawk diet.
+Here, the most frequently identified prey species was the Mexican Plateau horned lizard (Phrynosoma orbiculare) (11.5% of 191 prey items), followed by the northern flicker and thirdly the crevice spiny lizard (Sceloporus poinsettii) (10.47%, plus other unidentified spiny lizards making up a further 4.2% of the diet).
 In Arizona, spiny lizards were similarly detected to have a strong prey-predator relationship with Cooper's hawks as well.
 Most lizards encountered and hunted by Cooper's hawks are fairly small but, despite being more scarcely selected, snake prey may show greater size variation.
 Snakes known to be taken have ranged in size from the 6 g redbelly snake (Storeria occipitomaculata) to the a young black rat snake (Pantherophis obsoletus), estimated to weigh 200 g, and the gopher snake (Pituophis catenifer) (adults of the latter two snake species can average roughly 890 g for both species and may be too formidable for these hawks).Linzey, D.W. & Clifford, M.J.
 (1981).
 Snakes of Virginia.
 Univ. of Virginia Press, Charlottesville, VA.
-Unlike with reptiles, there is little evidence that the Cooper's hawk regularly hunts amphibians in any area, despite a few species being known in the prey spectrum.
-While some authors have posited that as much as 2.1% of the Cooper's hawks global prey consists of invertebrates, prevailing food studies tend to find scant to none evidence of such prey; however, a truly exceptional case of Cooper's hawks found dead in Arkansas showed that beetles and moths/butterflies each represented 12.5% of detected prey items.
+Unlike with reptiles, there is little evidence that Cooper's hawk regularly hunts amphibians in any area, despite a few species being known in the prey spectrum.
+While some authors have posited that as much as 2.1% of Cooper's hawks' global prey consists of invertebrates, prevailing food studies tend to find scant to none evidence of such prey; however, a truly exceptional case of Cooper's hawks found dead in Arkansas showed that beetles and moths/butterflies each represented 12.5% of detected prey items.